drewm27/speakerrankings/powered/desktop-medium.md

 share-description: "Explore the best medium powered desktop speakers of 2026 with detailed reviews, performance comparisons, and expert buying advice for premium sound."
 ---

-This page ranks 13 medium size powered desktop speakers.
-Last updated on 02/09/2026.
-The Medium Desktop class of speakers are stereo inside a single enclosure and generally have woofers between 4" to 6".
-These speakers will generally be the best size/performance trade-off for most people.
-The Desktop class have no battery and no waterproofing.
-Bigger woofers will have deeper bass but the speaker will generally be larger and heavier.
-They all come with a built in amp so you can play directly from your phone or laptop.
+This page ranks 13 medium powered desktop speakers.
+These are stereo inside a single enclosure with woofers between 4" and 6".
+They have no battery and no waterproofing.
+Larger woofers provide deeper bass but result in a bigger, heavier speaker.
+All include a built-in amp so you can play directly from your phone or laptop.

-For the best picks of this page see [Best Powered Home Desktop Speakers](/powered/best/)

-I generally tell people to avoid this class of speaker as they won't have good imaging due to not having wide seperated left and right channels like the [Bookshelf](/powered/bookshelf-large/) class and generally aren't tuned as neutral.
-These are more for a person who wants a speaker to take up as little space as possible.
+I generally recommend avoiding this class, they won't have good imaging due to not having widely separated left and right channels like the [Bookshelf](/powered/bookshelf-large/) class, and they generally aren't tuned as neutral.
+These are more for someone who wants a speaker that takes up as little space as possible.
 Also consider portable Bluetooth speakers with a battery and waterproofing.

-Also check out [Small Size Powered Bookshelf Speakers](/powered/bookshelf-small/), [Medium Size Powered Bookshelf Speakers](/powered/bookshelf-medium/), [Large Size Powered Bookshelf Speakers](/powered/bookshelf-large/), and [Large Size Powered Desktop Speakers](/powered/desktop-large/)
+For the best picks from this page see [Best Powered Home Desktop Speakers](/powered/best/)

-For running karaoke, check out [Karaoke Setups](/karaoke-setups/)
+Also check out [Small](/powered/bookshelf-small/), [Medium](/powered/bookshelf-medium/), and [Large](/powered/bookshelf-large/) bookshelf speakers, or [Large Desktop](/powered/desktop-large/) speakers.
+For karaoke, check out [Karaoke Setups](/karaoke-setups/).

+Last updated: 02/09/2026

 **Use your browser's search feature to search for speakers on this page.**